 While typically created by marketing teams and product managers, the marketing roadmap helps keep wider teams informed about their input into the marketing journey.

 While individual projects always have a dedicated roadmap, a portfolio roadmap captures the strategy and objectives for a broader suite of products.
+This suite of products is known as a product portfolio or more commonly a product mix.

 Used as a decision-making framework, it helps determine which products to invest in and how to prioritize them.
 While all product roadmaps should be regularly reviewed and updated, this is particularly important for portfolio roadmaps.
 That’s because they contain a complex constellation of projects, each with its own dependencies and product management team.